Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

   handleSubmit = (e) => {
     // stops the default behavior of form element specifically refreshing of page e.preventDefault()
-    console.log(this.state)
+    // the is the place where we connect backend api to send the data to the database console.log(this.state)
   }